To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 *Source of intake should be from food and formula only.

 Several other medications may interact with niacin therapy or with absorption and metabolism of the vitamin.
 Sulfinpyrazone is a medication for the treatment of gout that promotes excretion of uric acid from the blood into urine.
-Nicotinic acid may inhibit this "uricosuric" effect of sulfinpyrazone (33).
-Long-term administration of the cancer chemotherapy agent, 5-Fluorouracil (5-FU), has been reported to cause symptoms of pellagra, and thus niacin supplementation may be needed.
-Niacin supplementation is also recommended during long-term treatment of tuberculosis with isoniazid, a niacin antagonist, because such treatment has resulted in pellagra-like symptoms (37).
-Further, estrogen and estrogen-containing oral contraceptives increase the efficiency of niacin synthesis from tryptophan, resulting in a decreased dietary requirement for niacin (2).
+Niacin may inhibit this "uricosuric" effect of sulfinpyrazone (84).
+Further, estrogen and estrogen-containing oral contraceptives increase the efficiency of niacin synthesis from tryptophan, resulting in a decreased dietary requirement for niacin (3).
+Long-term administration of chemotherapy agents has been reported to cause symptoms of pellagra, and thus niacin supplementation may be needed (see Causes of niacin deficiency).

 Written in August 2002 by: